poplars-dev/poplars-dev.github.io/_customizations/poplar_bcknotify.md

 email notification is generated based on a user configurable template and emailed to the customer based on the A/R Customer delivery method.

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_bcknotify/shipment_entry.png"
+                      description="Both items in the shipment have quantity on backorder.." %}

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_bcknotify/backorder_email.png"
+                      description="A email is generated from a configurable template and sent to the customer and admin." %}

 {% include pricing.html %}